dougeby/IntuneDocs/intune/apps-win32-app-management.md

 7. In the **Add group** pane, select **OK**.
 8. In the app **Assignments** pane, select **Save**.

-At this point you have completed steps to add a Win32 app to Intune.
+At this point, you have completed steps to add a Win32 app to Intune.
 For information about app assignment and monitoring, see [Assign apps to groups with Microsoft Intune](https://docs.microsoft.com/intune/apps-deploy) and [Monitor app information and assignments with Microsoft Intune](https://docs.microsoft.com/intune/apps-monitor).

 ## App dependencies

 App dependencies are applications that must be installed before your Win32 app can be installed.
 You can require that other apps are installed as dependencies.
 Specifically, the device must install the dependent app(s) before it installs the Win32 app. ​There is a maximum of 100 dependencies, which includes the dependencies of any included dependencies, as well as the app itself.
+You can add app dependencies only after your Win32 app has been added and uploaded to Intune.
+Once your Win32 app has been added, you'll see the **Dependencies** option on the blade for your Win32 app.

+When adding an app dependency, you can search based on the app name and publisher.
+Additionally, you can sort your added dependencies based on app name and publisher.
+Previously added app dependencies cannot be selected in the added app dependency list.

+You can choose whether or not to install each dependent app automatically.
+By default, the **Automatically install** option is set to **Yes** for each dependency.
+By automatically installing a dependent app, even if the dependent app is not targeted to the user or device, Intune will install the app on the device to satisfy the dependency before installing your Win32 app.​ It's important to note that a dependency can have recursive sub-dependencies, and each sub-dependency will be installed before installing the the main dependency.

+To add an app dependency to your Win32 app, use the following steps:

 1. In Intune, select **Client apps** > **Apps** to view your list of added client apps.
 2. Select an added **Windows app (Win32)** app.